hpc-carpentry/tuning_lammps/_episodes/08-kokkos-gpu.md

   > run		500
   > ~~~
   {: .input}

-  4. Again, measure the performance of this run in units of *timesteps/s*.
-  5. Comapre between the performance of these two runs and comment on your observations.

 ### Solution
 I did this study in a Intel Xeon E5-2680 v3 Haswell CPU node having 2x12 cores per node and two NVIDIA K80 GPUs (four visible devices per node: 2 x 4992 CUDA cores, 2 x 24 GiB GDDR5 memory) with Mellanox EDR InfiniBand high-speed network with non-blocking fat tree topology.
 I have  used 1 MPI tasks per GPU.
 This means that for four visible devices we have used four MPI tasks in total.